uviclibraries/rstudio/basics-0.md

 Statistics is:

-- the science of collecting, analyzing, interpreting
+- the science of collecting, analyzing, and interpreting

 - data to uncover patterns and trends,

-- informed decisions based on this data.
+- and inform decisions based on this data.

 If you’re unfamiliar with statistics, you can learn more about it from the [w3school Statistics